 U.S. exporters will need to establish and maintain a strong business relationship with local partners to succeed in Japan.
-Companies hoping to enter the Japanese market should visit the country frequently to cultivate contacts and to better anticipate business conditions.
-While Japan has implemented strict entry restrictions due to the ongoing Covid-19 pandemic (see Business Travel), new “travel bubble” arrangements are being developed with several countries in the region, which may make a visit from those countries feasible.
+Companies hoping to enter the Japanese market should visit the country frequently to cultivate contacts and to understand business conditions.
+(While the Government of Japan implemented strict entry restrictions related to the Covid-19 pandemic, these were largely lifted as of October 11, 2022.)

 Most U.S. exporters entering Japan begin by finding a local partner to serve as an agent, distributor, and/or representative.
 Agents and distributors are the most common partnerships used by foreign firms to gain their initial foothold in Japan.
 U.S. firms may also consider establishing a branch sales office.

-The U.S. Commercial Service in Japan is ready to help U.S. companies make connections by identifying and introducing potential buyers, distributors, and importers.
-Contact us here.
+The U.S. Commercial Service in Japan (USCS) is ready to help U.S. companies make connections by identifying and introducing potential buyers, distributors, and importers.
+Contact the USCS Japan..

-For support relating to U.S. agricultural commodities and processed foods, please consult the Japan: Exporter Guide.
+For support exporting U.S. agricultural commodities and processed foods, please consult the Japan: Exporter Guide.